 Charitable & Community Organizations

-- Board Member, Minneapolis-St. Paul Lawyer Chapter, American Constitution Society for Law and Public Policy
+- Board Member, Minneapolis-St. Paul Lawyer Chapter, American Constitution Society for Law & Public Policy

 - Volunteer Attorney, Neighborhood Justice Center